- If Bluetooth headset is not working with Microsoft Teams, this can be due to various reasons.

 Many users have confirmed the above resolutions can fix Bluetooth headset issues with Microsoft Teams.
 Therefore, there’s a pretty good chance those resolutions will fix Bluetooth headset audio for Microsoft Teams.

-Did you find a solution for this problem on your own?
+Did you find a solution to this problem on your own?
 Share it with us in the comments section below.